Looking for apartments, houses or hotels with lodges in Ireland? I’ve hand-picked twenty Irish hotels that offer self catering facilities.

 Sheen Falls Lodge enjoys an idyllic location overlooking Sheen Waterfalls, as well as being within walking distance to the picturesque town of Kenmare on the Ring of Kerry and Wild Atlantic Way.
 A Relais & Chateaux Hotel, it boasts fine food and wine and a host of activities including kayaking, paddle-boarding, archery, fishing, horse riding, clay pigeon shooting and falconry.
 If you prefer to relax, spend some time in the spa or indoor heated pool.

 The Sheen Falls Country Club comprises of luxury townhouse-style holiday homes that sleep up to five, and detached holiday homes sleeping up to eight people.
-Guests staying in the mountain view lodges have complimentary access to leisure facilities and bar and restaurant facilities at The Sheen Falls Lodge Hotel.
+It is important to note that there are many different accommodation options near Sheen Falls and some lodges do not offer access to the Sheen Falls Lodge Hotel.
+Guests staying in the mountain view lodges have complimentary access to leisure facilities and bar and restaurant facilities, but not those staying in the courtyard lodges.

 11. Talbot Suites at Stonebridge, Co.
 Wexford